 One of the largest European masters of protective weapons was the outstanding Milan gunsmith Pompeo della Chiesa or Chieze (Italian: Pompeo della Cesa).
 His customers included influential representatives of the nobility: Spanish King Philip II of Habsburg, Duke of Parma and Piacenza Alexandro Fernese, Mantuan Duke of Vincenzo I Gonzaga, Grand Duke of Tuscan, Francesco I Medici, Prince Bishop of Salzburg Wolf Dietrich von Reitena, and I’m using a place on the screen; a lot others.
 The armor made by him can never be confused with the work of other masters.

-It is not known where and when he was born, there is no exact data about the years of his activity.
-The first documentary mention of the master Pompeo della Chiesa refers to 1571, and is contained in the surviving letter from one of his customers, the Duke Emmanuel Philibert of Savoy.
-According to some reports, with 1593, Pompeo, already an old man, did not work on orders himself, but still supervised the work of his workshop, in which his students worked [Fliegel St. Arms & Armor: The Cleveland Museum of Art.
+It is not known where and when he was born, there is no exact data on the years of his activity.
+The first documentary mention of the master Pompeo della Chiesa dates back to 1571 and is contained in a preserved letter from one of his customers - Duke Emmanuel Philibert of Savoy.
+According to some reports, since 1593, Pompeo, already an elderly man, did not work on orders himself, but still controlled the work of his workshop, in which his students worked [Fliegel St. Arms & Armor: The Cleveland Museum of Art.
 Harry N Abrams, 1999.
 P. 94.].

 The gunsmith’s workshop was not located in the city itself, but in the residence of the Dukes of Milan - the Sforza Castle (Italian: Castello Sforzesco), which undoubtedly spoke of the high status of the master.
 The castle has survived to the present day and is considered the prototype of some architectural forms of the Moscow Kremlin.